ArchTangent/arctan-bitflags/README.md

 5. Works with lists of external `String`s: use auxillary structs to map `String` keys to `BitFlag` values.
 This is useful for making custom `enum`-like objects from external data.

 ## To-Dos

-- Improved documentation to show usage.

-- add all `BitFlag` types.

 - Add `str` to `flag` conversion with `StrToFlag` types.